Firewall & Ports

 ssh -L 5432:localhost:5432 user@your-server -

-Use the read-only user for reporting (see PostgreSQL Read-Only User)
+Use a read-only database user for reporting queries

 Outbound Ports